MonitorControl/MonitorControl/README.md

 _* With some limitations - full functionality available on macOS 11 Big Sur or newer._

-For macOS Sequoia and Tahoe 26 compatibility [v4.3.3 or newer](https://github.com/MonitorControl/MonitorControl/releases) is required!
+For macOS 27 Golden Gate compatibility [v4.4.0 or newer](https://github.com/MonitorControl/MonitorControl/releases) is required!

 Please note that current versions have limited native macOS OSD support on macOS Tahoe - although the Control Center brightness or volume OSD appears, the OSD percentage value will not show or update.